acamposxp/RcloneLab/README.md

 2. Choose where to load rclone.conf file by two methods below.

     2.1.
 Default, by upload rclone.conf from your computer.
 If you choose this method, uncheck the "Use_rclone_config_from_Google_Drive" checkbox.

-    > Note: If you want to upload new rclone.conf file please reset all runtimes first.

     2.2.
 Use rclone.conf from your Google Drive storage.
 Check the "Use_rclone_config_from_Google_Drive" checkbox.